 The FAFSA application is specific to an academic year, so you will need to make sure you are completing the correct version of the application.
 New FAFSA applications become available online at the beginning of January (for example, the FAFSA for the 2019-20 academic year was made available on January 1, 2019).

 The term “Financial Need” refers to the amount of your educational costs Medaille has determined you need assistance with paying for.
 To determine this, Medaille uses the EFC calculated by the FAFSA and subtracts it from the estimated cost of attendance; the difference between these two amounts is your financial need.

 Medaille uses your calculated financial need to determine how much need-based financial aid you may be eligible for.

 It is important to remember that your financial need is not necessarily the amount of financial aid you will receive.
-While Medaille is committed to offering students comprehensive financial aid packages, the College does not cover 100% of a student’s financial need.
+While Medaille is committed to offering students comprehensive financial aid packages, the University does not cover 100% of a student’s financial need.

 You should also note that there are many scenarios that could affect your financial need that you may not realize at first.
 Merit scholarships, private scholarships, remission and payments from third-parties can all impact your calculated financial need even though they are not considered “need-based.”

 The Department of Education uses the information you provide on your FAFSA to calculate your Expected Family Contribution (EFC).
 Your EFC is the amount of your educational costs the government has determined you and your family can afford to pay either out-of-pocket or through various financing options.

 Your EFC is listed as a numerical value on your Student Aid Report and is transmitted to all of the schools listed on your application along with the rest of your FAFSA data.
 Medaille uses your EFC to determine the amount of your financial need and eligibility for need-based federal and institutional financial aid.